AdrieanKhisbe/zsh-quiet-accept-line/README.md

 ## Usage
 This plugins define several `zle` widgets to run commands from the shell as variant of classic `accept-line`:

-- `quiet-accept-line`: run the current typed command, without output a new prompt (it removes and rewrite buffer)
+- `quiet-accept-line`: Run the current typed command, without outputting a new prompt (it removes and rewrite buffer)
   - bound to <kbd>C-x RET</kbd>/<kbd>C-x C-m</kbd>, **<kbd>ESC ENTER</kbd>**, (this is <kbd>Alt enter</kbd> on macos).
 Configurable with `ZLE_QAL_QUIET_KEY`
   - output can be piped to a custom program/function with `ZLE_QAL_COMMAND`
-- `pager-accept-line`: run the current typed command outputing output in pager, preserve(restore) existing prompt
+- `pager-accept-line`: Run the current typed command forwarding output in pager, preserve(restore) existing prompt
   - bound to both <kbd>C-x C-RET</kbd>/<kbd>C-x C-m</kbd>, <kbd>ESC CTRL-ENTER</kbd> **AND** <kbd>A-C-m</kbd>, <kbd> CTRL-ALT-ENTER</kbd> (overridable with `ZLE_QAL_PAGER_KEY` and `ZLE_QAL_PAGER_KEY2`)
   - pager configurable with `ZLE_QAL_PAGER`, default to less